abpio/abp-commercial-docs/en/getting-started.md

  ![db-migrator-output](images/db-migrator-output.png)

-> Initial [seed data](https://docs.abp.io/en/abp/latest/Data-Seeding) creates the `admin` user in the database which is then used to login to the application.
+> Initial [seed data](https://docs.abp.io/en/abp/latest/Data-Seeding) creates the `admin` user in the database (with the password is `1q2w3E*`) which is then used to login to the application.
 So, you need to use `.DbMigrator` at least once for a new database.

 #### Using EF Core Update-Database command